1

 To thrive as a Railway Driver, you need a solid understanding of train operations, signaling systems, and safety procedures, typically backed by a high school diploma and completion of formal driver training or certification.
 Familiarity with control systems, on-board safety technology, and communication tools like radios and computerized scheduling systems is essential.
 Excellent concentration, decision-making, and stress management are vital soft skills for maintaining safety and punctuality under pressure.
 These qualifications ensure the safe, reliable, and efficient transportation of passengers or freight, minimizing operational risks.

-How do you become a railway driver?
+How to become a railroad driver?

-How much money does a train driver make?
+How much does a train driver's salary?

 More about Railway Driver jobs